mohangk/easy_rack_stack/README.md

  Ruby

-* The vagrant user created on EC2 does not have /etc/profile being sources on login
+* The deploy_user created on EC2 does not have /etc/profile being sourced on login

 ###General